smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/SQLserver/installation/README.md

 # 4. Installing the RIF Schema

-A script is proved to build everything and create an example study.
+A script (*rapidInquiryFacility\rifDatabase\SQLserver\installation\rebuild_all.bat*) is provided to build everything and create an example study.
 Note that this user's password will be the username, so change it on a networked system:

 * rebuild_all.bat (see note 4.1 below before you run this script)